 If we are to judge ourselves, by what standard are we to discern the body (V.29)?
 Paul provides the answer to this question in Colossians 2:

-Let no man therefore judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ.
-Col 2:16,17.
+Colossians 2:16,17.
+Let no man therefore judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body of Christ.

 Many translations fail to get the gist of what Paul is saying here, and modify verse 17 drastically.
 There seems to be the notion that “the body of Christ” at the end of the verse seems to just hang.
 The authorized KJV adds the word “is”, while other translations completely change the text to “the reality is Christ (Messiah).
 Verse 17 cannot be separated from verse 16 as many translations do, because the point is by what means are we to be judged.
 It is not by what you do or don’t eat, or any other religious observance, which are a shadow of things that are now established in the body of Messiah.